secdev/scapy/doc/scapy/layers/automotive.rst

       --broadcast_id BROADCAST_ID, -b BROADCAST_ID
                             XCP Broadcast CAN identifier (in hex)
       --start START, -s START
-                            Start XCP Broadcast CAN identifier Start ID (in hex) If actual ID is unknown the scan will test broadcast ids between --start and --end
+                            Start XCP Broadcast CAN identifier Start ID (in hex).
+                            If actual ID is unknown the scan will test broadcast ids between --start and --end (inclusive)
-      --end END, -e END     End XCP Broadcast CAN identifier End ID (in hex) If actual ID is unknown the scan will test broadcast ids between --start and --end
+      --end END, -e END     End XCP Broadcast CAN identifier End ID (in hex).
-      --extended_can_ids EXTENDED_CAN_IDS, -x EXTENDED_CAN_IDS
+                            If actual ID is unknown the scan will test broadcast ids between --start and --end (inclusive) --extended_can_ids EXTENDED_CAN_IDS, -x EXTENDED_CAN_IDS
                             Use extended CAN identifiers
       --verbose VERBOSE, -v VERBOSE